 Genetic variability and fitness can be maximized by recombining genomes, thus by admixture between transplants (Maschinski et al. 2013; Zavodna et al. 2015; St Clair et al. 2020).
-Failure in admixture might indicate outbreeding depression or reproductive isolation (Edmands 2007).
-Therefore, when using nonlocal or several sources for reinforcement and (re)introductions, it is important to verify whether the genetic mixing is effective (i.e. successful mating between local-nonlocal and/or between mixed sources), but also whether the local gene pool has been conserved.
+Failure in admixture may indicate outbreeding depression or reproductive isolation (Edmands 2007).
+Therefore, when using nonlocal or several sources for reinforcement, introduction, or reintroduction, it is important to verify whether the genetic mixing is effective (i.e., successful mating between local and nonlocal or between mixed sources) and the local gene pool has been conserved.